ilya-epifanov/betaflight-blackbox-splitter/README.md

 ## Snap-enabled Linux installations

-If you have `snapd` installed (by default on Ubuntu and derivatives), you can install it from snapcraft.io global store.
+If you have `snapd` installed (by default on Ubuntu and derivatives), you can install the tool from snapcraft.io global store.

 ```
 snap install bfbb-split